uctqab6/metropole/README.md

-## NOT TO DO MELA, BUT IF YOU WANT TO DO A LITTLE EXTRA AND LEARN MORE ABOUT CODING IN CSS, JS AND HTML THEN YOU COULD ALSO DO THESE.
-ONLY IF YOU WANT TO.
-ONLY.
+## Metropole

+by Alessandra Faldacchino

+#### Learn recommendations

-- Learn how make a CSS file and reference it.
-In this way you keep the CSS in a separate file.
+* Learn how to make a `.css` file and reference it within all of your `.html` files.
+In this way you will only maintain ONE `.css` file, and all of your `.html` files can reference the same.
+Write once instead of many.